Reusing Existing 3D CAD Models

 Reusing existing CAD models for a new product is a very cost effective way of cutting the design costs.
 But many CAD systems just don’t offer the tools to do this effectively.
 The best way to show a new technique is to show a real life project so I thought I would document the process.

 My customer sent me a sketch of a basic version of one of their products with a few dims and notes.
-This one said make it 3.5x8x17.
-We will need 6 receptacle on separate mounting plates for the four different configurations.
+This one said make it 3.5 x 8 x 17.
+We will need 6 receptacle on separate mounting plates for the four different countries.

 The modular design was something I presented them on an earlier design and now they want to include the concept through their complete Product line.

 Now this presentation is a bit long, but hopefully will be worth the time.

 The project took me 6 hours.
 I did a mixture of conceptual and detailed design.
 Just enough to show the client and get their input.